mcowdery/virtual-pet/ReadMe.md

 Finally, their is a hidden menu on the main menu for debugging purposes if you press the '7' key.
 From here, you can do things like kill a pet or max out your pet shelter.

 Issues and Lessons learned:
-* We think we didn't quite hit a lot of our goals as we increased the scope of oiur project a little too much which caused the final project to have some unresolved issues.
+* Despite completing the requirements well ahead of time, we think we didn't quite hit a lot of our personal stretch goals as we increased the scope of our project a little too much which caused the final product to have some unresolved issues and bugs.
 If we had cut out more things we could have made the final product a little nicer and less buggy.
-* The display bugs out on occasion, but we decided it was in a good enough state and took too much time to completely fix it, as we neared the finish line.
-The most likely reason for this probably has to do with using multiple timers we believe, but we aren't entirely sure.
+* The display bugs out on occasion, but we decided it was in a good enough state and took too much time to completely fix it, as we were too close to the finish line.
+The most likely reason for this probably has to do with using multiple timers.
 We might try to work on it again at a later time.
-* Communicating with the instructors/clients more with any changes we might have to the requirements, or sticking closer to the original requirements.
-We changed the Tick class to have a timer function which was not allowed.
-Although we recognized this was different thant the